It is important to be a good friend to ourselves.

 One–Show yourself compassion in hard times.

-Trying to “just get over it” is rarely a good idea because repressing and denying our feelings usually makes them more severe and volatile, and even if we are able to repress them for a while, they come out in other ways that damage ourselves and other people.
+Trying to “just get over it” is rarely a good idea.
+That’s because repressing and denying our feelings usually makes them more severe and volatile.
+And even if we are able to repress them for a while, they come out in other ways that damage ourselves and other people.